-Unlike occurrence and δ , the mode probability ratios do not exhibit as pronounced of a seasonal dependence.
-There is some variation in the maxima that occur in the Southern Ocean, southern Australia, and west coast of Africa, which are greater in austral summer than in austral winter.
-However, this may be affected to some extent by seasonal changes in the occurrence frequency.
-Regardless of season, there are persistent maxima to the west of South America, near the Gulf of Mexico, and in southern Australia.
+Unlike occurrence and $\delta$ , the mode probability ratios do not exhibit as pronounced of a seasonal dependence.
+There is some variation in the maxima that occur in the Southern Ocean, southern Australia, and west coast of Africa which are greater in austral summer than in austral winter.
+However, this may affected to some extend by seasonal changes in the occurrence frequency.
+Regardless of season, there are persistent maxima to the west of South America, near the Gulf of Mexico, and southern Australia.

-Finally, note in particular those locations that experience both large δ as well as large mode probability ratios.
-These areas represent not only forecasts that have very widely spaced modes, but also forecasts with PDFs that may contain very distinctly separated modes, or relative minima that are very near a probability of 0.
-From properties presented previously (Fig. 1d), these minima will commonly be near where a Gaussian fits the greatest probability.
-Additionally,
+Finally, note in particular those locations that experience both large $\delta$ as well as large mode probability ratios.
+These areas represent not only forecasts that have very widely spaced modes, but also with PDFs that may contain very distinctly separated modes, or relative minima that are very near a probability of 0.
+From properties presented previously (Fig. 1 and Fig. 2), this minima will commonly be near where a Gaussian fits the greatest probability; Additionally, since the $\delta$ is so large, the Gaussian will have a very large variance.
+Hence in these regions assumptions of Gaussianity are the most problematic.
+Examples of these locations include the southern coast of Australia and western Alaska during Boreal boreal winter.